 Key Person Life Insurance Policy covers very key people who are crucial to the business and without them the business is incapable of moving forward or thriving.

+The purpose of key person insurance is to help the company survive the blow of losing the person who makes the business work.
 When the employer purchases life insurance of these individuals then there is indeed a chance for the business to continue.

 How does the key person life insurance work?